AES Encryption and Decryption Online

 Secure Usage Guidelines for AES

-• Use a random IV for every encryption
+• Always use a random, unique IV for every encryption operation

-• Do not reuse encryption keys across systems
+• Never reuse encryption keys or IVs across different systems or purposes

-• Use AES only for data encryption, not passwords
+• Use AES only for data encryption — not for password storage; use bcrypt, scrypt, or Argon2 instead

-Security note: AES-GCM provides confidentiality and integrity.
+Security note: AES-GCM provides confidentiality and integrity in one pass.
 CBC and CTR modes require additional authentication (MAC) to prevent tampering.

 Key Features of AES Encryption

-• Symmetric Key Algorithm: The same secret key is used for both encryption and decryption.
+Symmetric Key Algorithm The same secret key is used for both encryption and decryption — making AES fast and efficient for bulk data.

-• Block Cipher: AES operates on fixed-size blocks of 128 bits.
+Block Cipher AES operates on fixed-size blocks of 128 bits.
+Data is divided into 16-byte chunks before encryption.

-• Industry Standard: Widely used in databases, file encryption, APIs, TLS/SSL, and cloud security.
+Industry Standard Widely used in databases, file encryption, APIs, TLS/SSL, and cloud security worldwide.

 AES Encryption Concepts